mircealungu/Polite/README.md

 (Don Ysidro, B.H.
 Rogers)

-Since every polite person talks in sentences, Polite is a programming language which encourages developers to name their method names and class names with sentences.
+Since every polite person talks in sentences, Polite is a programming language which encourages developers to name their method names in the most natural manner.
 Indeed, every method in a class denotes an action, which is best expressed as a sentence not as a terribly long camelcase identifier (which might still be preferred by the germanic people).